EdwardLDickenson/LazyTest/README.md

 *   Class names containing a single word should begin with a capital letter.
 *   Class names containing more than one word should use camel case.
 *   Dependencies and utilities should not be capitalized

+#  TODO
+Standardize the exceptions and fill out the stubs